KittyGiraudel/SJSJ/_glossary/MODERNIZR.md

 }
 ```

-Another example is if the user has disabled Javascript on the page, then Modernizr will inject a `no-js` style on the page.
+Another example is if the user has disabled JavaScript on the page, then Modernizr will inject a `no-js` style on the page.
 The design of the page can then be adapted based on the lack of JavaScript given how certain features are likely to be unavailable.